-lan and Matthew share equal responsibility for the fund, and they work together with two dedicated analysts - Sagar Thanki and Joseph Stephens.
+lan and Matthew share equal responsibility for the fund, and they work together with three dedicated analysts - Sagar Thanki, Joseph Stephens and William van der Weyden.

-Dr Ian Mortimer, CFA, Portfolio Manager
+Dr Ian Mortimer, CFA - Portfolio Manager

-lan joined Guinness Asset Management in December 2006.
-Prior to this, he completed a DPhil in Experimental Physics at Christ Church, University of Oxford, in 2006.
-He also obtained a Master's in Physics in 2003 from University College, University of London.
-He is a CFA Charterholder.
-Ian is also co-manager of the Guinness Innovators strategy.
+lan joined Guinness Global Investors in December 2006 having just completed a DPhil in Experimental Physics at Christ Church, University of Oxford.
+He also obtained a Master's in Physics in 2003 from University College London.
+He is a CFA Charterholder and is also co-manager of the Guinness Global Innovators strategy.

-Matthew Page, CFA, Portfolio Manager
+Matthew Page, CFA - Portfolio Manager

-Matthew joined Guinness Asset Management in September 2005.
+Matthew joined Guinness Global Investors in September 2005.
 Prior to this, he joined Goldman Sachs on the Graduate scheme working in foreign exchange and then fixed income.
 He graduated from New College, University of Oxford, in 2004 with a Master's in Physics.
-He is a CFA charterholder.
+He is a CFA charterholder and also co-manager of the Guinness Global Innovators strategy.

-The two managers have material stakes (>5%) in the equity of Guinness Asset Management.
+The two managers have material stakes (>5%) in the equity of Guinness Global Investors.

-Sagar Thanki, Analyst
+Sagar Thanki - Analyst

-Sagar joined Guinness Asset Management on February 2017, prior to which he worked at Bloomberg as an equity specialist, within Financial Analytics and Sales.
+Sagar joined Guinness Global Investors in February 2017, prior to which he worked at Bloomberg as an equity specialist, within Financial Analytics and Sales.
 He graduated from Selwyn College, University of Cambridge, with a Master's in Economics.

-Joseph Stephens, Analyst
+Joseph Stephens - Analyst

-Joseph joined Guinness Asset Management in July 2018.
+Joseph joined Guinness Global Investors in July 2018.
 He graduated with a Master's in Mathematics from the University of Bath before obtaining a Master's in Investment Management from the Henley Business School.
 He has also passed the CFA level 3 examination.